MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-invoice-jobs.md

 You can review and post created invoices in the **Sales Invoices** window.

 > [!NOTE]
-> Aternatively you can invoice a customer by selecting the job, and then choosing the **Create Job Sales Invoice** action.
+> Alternatively, invoice a customer by selecting the job, and then choosing the **Create Job Sales Invoice** action.

 ## To create and post job sales invoice from job planning lines
 You can create an invoice from a job planning lines, and indicate at that time the quantity of the item, resource, or general ledger account that you want to invoice.